Asbestos In the Workplace

 ii) observes the applicable provisions of these Regulations.

-Regulation 10 of The Control of Asbestos Regulations 2012 mandates that employers must be given appropriate information, instruction, and training to employees who may be exposed to asbestos in the workplace.
+Requires that employers must ensure that employees are given appropriate information, instruction, and training to employees who may be exposed to asbestos in the workplace.
 This includes ensuring that all workers understand the health risks associated with asbestos, the precautions necessary to prevent exposure, and how to use protective equipment properly.

 The training must be relevant to the worker's role and updated regularly to reflect any changes in risk or work practices.
 Additionally, the Regulation requires that information be provided in a way that is easily understood by all employees, ensuring they are fully informed of their responsibilities and the risks involved in handling asbestos.